standre23/Auto-CV/README.md

 # Auto-CV

-hackathon
+1. Download CoverLetterCreator.py, CoverLetterDemo.txt and indeed_scraper.py and place them in the same directory
-Download CoverLetterCreator.py, CoverLetterDemo.txt and indeed_scraper.py and place them in the same directory Open directory in IDE
+2. Open directory in IDE
-Run CoverLetterCreator.py
+3. Run CoverLetterCreator.py